FAI-Solutions/Continue-NIM-Proxy/README.md

 ## Summary

-This repository contains a practical workaround for *step-3.7-flash empty response*, *Continue VSCode no reply*, *stepfun-ai step-3.7-flash not working Continue*, *min_p speculative decoding HTTP 400 NIM* and related NIM / Continue integration issues.
+This repository contains a practical workaround for *step-3.7-flash, Nemotron 3 Ultra and Kimi k2.6 empty response*, *Continue VSCode no reply*, *stepfun-ai step-3.7-flash not working Continue*, *min_p speculative decoding HTTP 400 NIM* and related NIM / Continue integration issues.
 The "solution" `nim_proxy.py` acts as a proxy between NIM and Continue, rewriting the Step 3.7 Flash stream into a Continue-compatible format so the model works again in VSCode / VSCodium.
-Keep the proxy running while using Step 3.7 Flash; it can remain active alongside other models.
+Keep the proxy running while using Step 3.7 Flash, Nemotron 3 Ultra and Kimi k2.6; it can remain active alongside other models.